 Once I was done with the bottom, I trimmed any excess paper from the top like I did in Method No. 1.

-Now that I showed you both methods I use for decoupaging, you can select whichever seems easier for you.
+Now that I’ve shown you both methods I use for decoupaging, you can select whichever seems easier for you.
 I prefer the first method when the size of the decoupage is big – just so you would have a better understanding, I consider these maps medium size.
 If the decoupage paper is small, then I go with the second method, because although it is a bit messier, it also is faster.

 You may make these also for outdoor use if you like – all it would need is a protective layer (brush on or spray varnish) suitable for outdoors.